 Elar’s Lechon

 Elar’s lechon can be bought by tray or as a whole.
-(Image: Elar’s Lechon’s Facebook Page)

 Elar’s lechon prices range from PhP6,200 for a 15-kilogram lechon and it can go as high as PhP9,500 for a 50-kilogram one.
+Elar’s lechon offers the best lechon in the Philippines.

 Cebu even has Carcar Public Market, a place where you can buy lechon by the kilo.
 Eat it on the spot, have it to go, or bring it home as a pasalubong (souvenir)—it’s up to you.